siscely/blocitoff/README.md

 ### Difference between Pages and Templates

 The `templates` directory should hold any HTML files used as templates in Angular states configured by UI Router.
 All other HTML files belong in the `pages` directory.

+## Taskitoff

+### Introduction
+Taskitoff uses the Firebase API and AngularJS to create tasks with an expiration date.

+###Tools
+Firebase

+###Description:
+Instantiate the Firebase service with the new operator.
+You can do this in your controller, or abstract it into an additional service or factory that handles all of your model's data management, Firebase or otherwise.

+Firebase has a service called $firebaseArray() that can be used to sync a Firebase database with an Angular model like an array of tasks.
+Set the $scope array holding your tasks to a Firebase object that calls $firebaseArray().

+##Test your code:  Generate and save tasks.
+Verify that they appear on Firebase's dashboard.